basumatarau/jd2-project-test-sys/README.md

 <h>jd2 course work "test system" implements basic functionality for:<h>
 <ol>
  <li>
-  test tasks compilation/creation (test constructor allows to produce your own questions and/or compile test tasks from available ready made categorazed and tagged questions);
+  quiz tasks compilation/creation (quiz constructor allows to produce your own questions and/or compile test tasks from available ready made categorazed and tagged questions);
  </li>
 <li>
   test tasks assignment (within the group of subscribers);
 </li>
 <li>
-  results and (possibly) feedback collection;
+  results and (is there is any) feedback collection;
 </li>
 </ol>